-If you’re looking to get your foot in the door at a Fortune 500 company, we offer a wide variety of internships in several fields, in addition to entry level positions catering to a wide range of skills and interests.
+If you’re looking to get your foot in the door at a Fortune 500 company, we offer a variety of internships in different fields.
+For those who are graduating, we also have entry level positions in a wide range of skills and interests.

 Most of our college-level internships are full-time summer positions, but we also offer some part-time year-round co-op internships that can be set up to accommodate your class schedule.
 All internships are paid and include some level of benefits, such as a 401(k) and paid time off, and many of them can result in full-time jobs down the road, based on performance.
 We do require that our interns be enrolled in a full-time bachelor or master’s program and be actively taking classes.
 If your school requires that internships earn academic credit, we can work with them to facilitate that.

-Entry level positions at Xcel Energy provide you with a unique opportunity to learn more about the rest of our business and build a network that will help you move into other areas if desired.
+Entry level positions with us provide you with a unique opportunity to learn more about the rest of our business and build a network that will help you move into other areas if desired.

 Customer Care: As a Customer Care representative, you are the voice of the company.
 We are looking for “people people” who are reliable, professional, and courteous.
-Some employees choose to make a career in Customer Care; others move on to a wide variety of positions throughout the company.
+Some employees choose to make a career in Customer Care, and others move on to a wide variety of positions throughout the company.

 Apprenticeships: These are structured, multiyear training programs that combine rigorous classroom and on-the-job training.
-If you like working outside of an office and enjoy a challenge, a skilled labor apprenticeship at Xcel Energy could be the opportunity for you.
+If you like working outside of an office and enjoy a challenge, a skilled labor apprenticeship with us could be the opportunity for you.

 Plant Specialists: If you are reliable, have mechanical ability, and like working with big equipment, this could a good position for you.

 Other Opportunities: You may also find entry level positions in engineering, information technology, corporate, environmental, and technical.